sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 The DRAM cell architecture story reveals something profound about organizational dynamics: even when individuals *want* to act in the organization's long-term interest, internal incentive structures often punish them for it.

-The colleague who advised Sunghee to avoid the project wasn't personally malicious.
+The senior colleague who advised Sunghee to avoid the project wasn't personally malicious.
 They were responding rationally to how their team was evaluated—on short-term deliverables and visible achievements.
 The fact that Sunghee's work would determine Samsung's competitive position for a decade was *irrelevant* to that quarter's performance review.

 This is classic principal-agent misalignment, but notice the cruel irony: optimization tools make this *worse*, not better.
 When teams are measured by optimization metrics (speed up design time! improve yield! reduce costs!), they'll optimize exactly those metrics—even when doing so undermines broader organizational goals.